perticascatalin/Research/RelationalPROG/in_depth.md

 ### Definitions

-1. Relational Reasoning: the capacity to reason about and find solutions to problems involving a set of objects which are related to one another through some properties that need to be discovered.
+1. **Relational Reasoning**: the capacity to reason about and find solutions to problems involving a set of objects which are related to one another through some properties that need to be discovered.

-2. Program Induction: the process of generating an executable program for solving a problem which is given in the form of input-output pairs, or other types of constraints.
+2. **Program Induction**: the process of generating an executable program for solving a problem which is given in the form of input-output pairs, or other types of constraints.

 ### Studies